 A starter home may not be suitable for you in the future, but could be suitable for a potential renter.
 One of the beautiful things about a starter home is, they can easily be turned into a rental property and provide a potential source of monthly income.
 Although, you must decide whether you are interested in becoming a landlord and whether or not you can handle the responsibilities that come with it.
 If you can, this rental property could provide a great monthly income that can go towards paying for a home that is more suited to your changing needs.

 Do you want a competitive edge when buying or selling a home in your market?
 How would you like a home sale guarantee on your listing?
 Do you like to find deals on homes that no one else knows about?
 Would you like to get free LIVE video tours of homes as soon as they hit the market?
 These are just a few of the benefits you get when you work with me to buy or sell a home!
-Be sure to visit my Facebook page BobbysDealOfTheDay.com right now tofind the best buyer and seller information and to see sample video tours of the hottest deals in Cobb and Cherokee County!!
+Be sure to visit my Facebook page @NWAtlantaHomesAndLifestyle right now to find the best buyer and seller information and to see the hottest deals in Cobb, Cherokee, Bartow, and Paulding County!!

 Or You Can Talk to Bobby Today At: 770-714-7452 to learn how!!
 (Call or Text!)